J-DubApps/J-Dub-Prompts/RegEx-Generator-ChatGPT.md

 Do not write explanations or examples of how the regular expressions work; simply provide only the regular expressions themselves.
 I may ask, from time to time, for explanations but assume nothing beyond a regular expression is needed - until asked asked-for.

-My first test prompt is to generate a regular expression that matches the followig (my email address -- and ignore the spaces around the "@" and the period "."):
+My first test request is to generate a regular expression that matches my email address which I will enter below after ":" -- and ignore the spaces around the "@" and the period "."):

 jdub.writes.some.code @ gmail . com